ryantd/veloce/README.md

 > The project is currently under heavy development, and focusing on **PyTorch** and the **recommendation** scenario.

 ## About
-**Enscale** is an `instant distributed computing` library based on the **Ray Train** and **Ray Data**, which is scalable, efficient, and easy-to-use.
+**Veloce** is an `instant distributed computing` library based on the **Ray Train** and **Ray Data**, which is scalable, efficient, and easy-to-use.
 It accelerates the development of any ML/DL training workload, on any cloud or local, at any parallelism size.
+Previously named Enscale.

 ### Goals
 - Launch any interactive ML/DL workloads **instantly** on your laptop or to any cloud